Access secrets. Disrupt threats. Secure Australia.

 Discover Our Values

-ASIS works closely with other members of the National Intelligence Community (NIC) to deliver Whole-of-Government outcomes.
+ASIS works closely with other members of the National Intelligence Community (NIC) to deliver whole-of-government outcomes.
 This active engagement and communication ensures a coordinated approach to intelligence activities and appropriate use of government resources.
-We operate as part of a wider group of intelligence allies, having close links to allied services and a wide range of ties with the intelligence services of other countries.
+We operate as part of a wider group of intelligence partners, having close links to partner agencies and strong relationships with the intelligence services of other countries.

 How The NIC Works